 Prokaryotes are ubiquitous.
 They can be found everywhere on our planet, even in hot springs, in the Antarctic ice shield, and under extreme pressure two miles under water.
-One bacterium, Paracoccus denitrificans, has even been shown to survive when scientists removed it from its native environment (soil) and used a centrifuge to subject it to forces of gravity as strong as those found on the surface of Jupiter.
+One bacterium, Paracoccus denitrificans, has even been shown to survive when scientists removed it from its native environment (soil) and centrifuged it to 2.4 g, equivalent to the gravitational force on the surface of Jupiter.

 Prokaryotes also are abundant on and within the human body.
-According to a report by National Institutes of Health, prokaryotes, especially bacteria, outnumber human cells 10:1.1 More recent studies suggest the ratio could be closer to 1:1, but even that ratio means that there are a great number of bacteria within the human body.2 Bacteria thrive in the human mouth, nasal cavity, throat, ears, gastrointestinal tract, and vagina.
+It has been estimated that prokaryotes, especially bacteria, outnumber nucleated human cells 10:1.1 More recent studies suggest the ratio could be closer to 1:1, but even that ratio means that there are a great number of bacteria within the human body.2 Bacteria thrive in the human mouth, nasal cavity, throat, ears, gastrointestinal tract, and vagina.
 Large colonies of bacteria can be found on healthy human skin, especially in moist areas (armpits, navel, and areas behind ears).
 However, even drier areas of the skin are not free from bacteria.

 The existence of prokaryotes is very important for the stability and thriving of ecosystems.
 For example, they are a necessary part of soil formation and stabilization processes through the breakdown of organic matter and development of biofilms.
 One gram of soil contains up to 10 billion microorganisms (most of them prokaryotic) belonging to about 1,000 species.
 Many species of bacteria use substances released from plant roots, such as acids and carbohydrates, as nutrients.
 The bacteria metabolize these plant substances and release the products of bacterial metabolism back to the soil, forming humus and thus increasing the soil’s fertility.
 In salty lakes such as the Dead Sea (Figure 4.2), salt-loving halobacteria decompose dead brine shrimp and nourish young brine shrimp and flies with the products of bacterial metabolism.